curiouselectric/SensorInterfaceBoard/README.md

 Wire up your arduino and an ISP 3x2 header pin onto the wind sensor PCB.

-Choose the "ATMega328" option with the "External 8MHz Oscillator" set.
+Choose the "ATMega328" option with the "External 8MHz Oscillator" set for the 3.3V version or "External 16MHz Oscillator" set for the 5V version, depending upon the crystal supplied.

+The ATmega328 datasheet says that an 8MHz crystal should be used at 3.3V for reliable serial comms.
+YMMV.

 You can then use the 'Burn Bootloader' option within 'Tools' in the Arduino IDE.
 This will install the Minicore bootloader.